AnymouseProphet/BrowserFontCollection/README.md

 fantasy font.
 * `emoji`
 &#160;&#160;&#160;&#160; Font used for Emoji glyphs.
-This is something many browsers currently develop themselves and that is probably okay but Noto Color Emoji is what I would suggest browsers choose rather than developing their own.
+This is something many browsers currently develop themselves and that is probably okay but "Noto Color Emoji" is what I would suggest browsers choose rather than developing their own.
-Let other Emoji fonts exist but let the Noto team develop the default---they do a damn good job and its libre.
+Let other Emoji fonts exist but let the Noto team develop the default---they do a damn good job and it is libre.
 * `math`
 &#160;&#160;&#160;&#160; The default font for MathML.
 STIX fonts are the the defacto standard and should be.